Acylindrically hyperbolic groups and their quasi-isometrically embedded subgroups: Introduction

 In this paper, we study three aspects of A/QI triples $(G,X,H)$: intersection and combination properties, stability of the subgroup $H$, and the boundary of a certain coned-off space of $X$ constructed from $(G,X,H)$.

 Motivated by the fact that the intersection of two quasi-convex subgroups of a hyperbolic group is quasi-convex, we first consider the intersection of A/QI triples.
 We show that if $(G,X,H)$ and $(G,X,K)$ are A/QI triples, then $(G,X,H\cap K)$ is also an A/QI triple (Proposition \ref{prop:intersectedtriples}).
 We also prove the following combination theorem for A/QI triples.
+(Here we use the notation $\Lambda(H)$ for the \emph{limit set} of $H$; see Definition~\ref{def:limitset}.)